smcgann99/annotate-image-plus/README.md

 Pre-requisites
 --------------

+This node requires the canvas package.
+By default, pre-built binaries will be downloaded if you're on one of the following platforms:

+* macOS x86/64
+* macOS aarch64 (aka Apple silicon)
+* Linux x86/64 (glibc only)
+* Windows x86/64

-This node requires build tools for the canvas package, which must be installed first.
+If you don't have a supported OS or processor architecture, then it requires build tools, which must be installed first.

-For Ubuntu / Debian e.g. Raspberry Pi
+For Ubuntu / Debian e.g. **Raspberry Pi**

 Run the following commands in your Node-RED user directory - typically `~/.node-red`